A clothes rail made from recycled timber and steel

 Recycled timber from pine or spruce

 The product is individually customisable, as special requests can be made regarding dimensions and finishes.
 The illustrated model is 115 cm long, 150 cm high and 30 cm wide.
 The clipboard is at a height of 35 cm.
-HANGON has a steel frame in pigeon blue (RAL 5014), but any colour in the RAL range can be requested.
+HANGON has a steel frame in blue grey (RAL 7031), but any colour in the RAL range can be requested.
 Similarly, alternative materials are available for the base, such as: marble, travertine, slate or other woods.

 Carpentry: Stolarstwo-Ślusarstwo – Wolin, Poland